 How do I track my macros / my carb intake?

 Together with my partner, we have developed an app specifically for this purpose.
-The KetoDiet iPad app can track your macronutrients, electrolytes and help you achieve your goals - whether it's losing weight or simply eating real food!
-Although the tracking feature is currently only available on the iPad, we have been working on a universal app and you'll soon be able to use this feature on the iPhone.
-Keep in mind that the current iPhone app only includes recipes & guide to keto.
-The planner is not a part of KetoDiet Basic for the iPhone.
-You can learn more about the apps and our future plans in this post: KetoDiet App FAQ
+The KetoDiet app will help you track macronutrients, electrolytes so you can achieve your goals - whether it's losing weight or simply eating real food!
+For more about our app, read this post: KetoDiet App FAQ

 How long does it take to get to ketosis?